ColinJClemence/DataScienceStuff/curriculum/week-09/VM-big-data-setup.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) VM Installation Instructions & Troubleshooting Tips

-Instructors: This week requires additional preparation.
-In order to complete the lessons and labs provided, students will need to install a custom virtual machine that allows them to spin up local versions of these tools.
+All: Big data requires additional preparation.
+In order to complete the lessons and labs provided, students will need to install a custom virtual machine that allows them to spin up local versions of tools for the next 2 weeks.
 Instructions are as follows:

 ## Installation
 1. Ensure that students have a [personal Dropbox account](https://www.dropbox.com/).
 If they don't, ask them to sign up for a free version.
 Due to the large size, they will need an account to download the VM files.